Broadway Malyan has completed a six-month project to reimagine a shopping centre attached to a high speed rail station in Malaga.

 “As a major interchange between the airport and connections across Spain, María Zambrano Station has a high footfall of visitors from across the world and the refurbishment of the Vialia Shopping Centre has created an arrival worthy of Malaga’s growing international status.”

 The Vialia Shopping Centre project is Global Armorica first incursion into the Spanish retail market and Broadway Malyan’s first project with the Brazilian investment firm.
-The practice has now also been commissioned to refurbish the Parque Cueta mall in the Spanish enclave of Cueta in north Africa.
+The practice has now also been commissioned to refurbish the Parque Ceuta mall in the Spanish enclave of Ceuta in north Africa.

 Broadway Malyan is currently working with a number of major funds, developers and operators on retail projects across Iberia with recently completed projects including the repositioning of Intu Asturias near Oviedo in northern Spain and the concept design and delivery of FAN Mallorca for Carrefour, the largest retail mall in the Balearic Islands.